-Jojoba oil is derived from the jojoba plant naturally grown in North America.
+Simmondsia Chinensis seed oil is commonly known as jojoba oil and is derived from the seeds of the Simmondsia Chinensis plant.
+It naturally grows in North America.
 This hearty perennial is unique in that it tends to thrive in the harshest, driest, of desert-like climates —where most other things couldn’t exist.
 However, it’s not the jojoba plant itself that boasts the remarkable benefits, it’s the miraculous nut that is produced.

 The nut of the jojoba plant can be processed into an oil that can be used on its own as pure jojoba oil.
 You’ll find plenty of pure jojoba options on Amazon here.
 It can also be mixed with more caustic essential oils and used as a carrier oil.
 A growing number of people are turning to this remarkable plant to experience its skin-lovin’ benefits.